L. Rule 9013. MOTIONS; FORM AND SERVICE

-(A) In a Chapter 7 case (except the Chapter 7 trustee’s final reports before and after distribution and reports of sale): the debtor, the trustee, any court-approved committees, the counsel for each of the foregoing entities, and any other entities affected by the relief requested.
+(A) In a Chapter 7 case (except the Chapter 7 trustee’s final reports before and after distribution and reports of sale): the debtor, the trustee, any court-approved committees, the counsel for each of these entities, and any other entities adversely affected by the relief requested.

-(B) In a Chapter 11 case (except the plan and disclosure statement): the debtor, any court-approved committee, any Chapter 11 trustee, the counsel for each of the foregoing entities, the twenty largest unsecured creditors, parties who have filed a notice of appearance, the United States Trustee, and any other entities affected by the relief requested.
+(B) In a Chapter 11 case (except the plan and disclosure statement): the debtor, any court-approved committee, any Chapter 11 trustee, the counsel for each of these entities, the twenty largest unsecured creditors, parties who have filed a notice of appearance, the United States Trustee, and any other entities adversely affected by the relief requested.

-(C) In a Chapter 12 or 13 case: the debtor, debtor’s counsel, the Chapter 13 trustee and any other entities affected by the relief requested.
+(C) In a Chapter 12 or 13 case: the debtor, debtor’s counsel, the trustee and any other entities adversely affected by the relief requested.

-(2) In an adversary proceeding, service shall be made upon all counsel and pro se parties, unless otherwise specifically provided by these rules, the FRBP, by standing order, or by order of the Court.
+(2) In an adversary proceeding, service shall be made upon all counsel and parties without counsel, unless otherwise specifically provided by these rules, the FRBP, by standing order, or by order of the Court.

 (3) Whenever a pleading governed by this Local Rule is to be served on the United States, or an officer or agency thereof, the service provisions of FRBP 7004(b)(4) apply.

-(4) If a movant wishes to use the negative notice language of L. Rule 9014(a), the following motions require service upon all creditors and parties in interest:
+(4) If a movant uses the negative notice language of L. Rule 9014(a), the following motions require service upon all creditors and parties in interest: